 Many travelers are drawn to Asheville to visit the Biltmore Estate, America’s largest home.
 But this North Carolina mountain town is also known for the vibrant art culture, craft brews, and outdoorsy adventures.
-Whether you’re spending a week or a weekend, these are some of the best places to add to your Asheville NC itinerary.
+Whether you have a week or weekend, we have a list of sights and activities that deserve a spot on your Asheville, NC, itinerary.

 How Many Days You Should Plan to Spend in Asheville

 You can easily hit the highlights of Asheville and get a sampling of the best restaurants over a long weekend in Asheville.
-Spending time downtown, in the River Arts District, and at the Biltmore Estate will give you a flavor of the Asheville experience.
+Spending time downtown, in the River Arts District, and exploring Biltmore Estate will give you a flavor of the Asheville experience.

 Getting Around Asheville NC

-The different areas of Asheville are very walkable, but you’ll need a car to get from one area to another.
-If you plan a trip to Asheville that goes beyond just the Biltmore or downtown, plan to Uber if you won’t have a car.
+The different areas of Asheville are very walkable, but you’ll need a car to get from one location to another.
+If you plan a trip to Asheville beyond just the Biltmore or downtown, plan to Uber if you won’t have a car.

 The Best Sights and Activities for Your Asheville NC Itinerary